-Tart: Let me give you a view of either lucidity or witnessing.
+TART: Let me give you a view of either lucidity or witnessing.
 It's a totally relative view.
-There's a continuum.
-At one extreme you are totally caught up in whatever's happening.
+There's a continuum at one extreme is which you are totally caught up in whatever's happening.
 The other opposite end is that you are totally out of it.
-Now there are varying degrees of [lucidity along this continuum].
-For instance, even simple ani-mals make cognitive maps of their environment.
+Now there are varying degrees of this.
+For instance, even simple animals make cognitive maps of their environment.
 In a sense, that's a kind of lucidity.
 It may be a very mechanical kind of thing, like a conditioned response.
-But there's a sense in which lucidity or witnessing gives us some perspective on experience while it's happening.
-Even in ordinary consciousness we bring some perspective, some cognitive maps.
+But there's a sense in which lucidity or witnessing, gives some perspective on experience while it's happening.
+Even in ordinary consciousness we bring some perspective, some cognitive maps

 Self-remembering, which I'm talking about, introduces a new dimension.
-Self-remembering does not mean you have some point of view that you claim is higher.
-It means you exercise a bit of volition to try to be totally open to whatever is hap-pening at the moment.
+Self-dimension does not mean you have some point of view that you claim is higher.
+It means you exercise a bit of volition to try to be totally open to whatever is happening at the moment.
 It's very different from all our ordinary acts of cognition using the conceptual tools already given you.

-Gackenbach: So it's passive?
+EDITOR: So it's passive?

-Tart: No, no. Self-remembering is not passive.
+TART: No no. Self-remembering is not passive.
 It's definitely active in a sense that you must make a small effort to do it.
 It's not automatic.
 It's always a certain kind of effort.
 But it's not the usual kind of effort.
 Usual efforts not only have force behind them, they have a direction and goal.
 Here the effort is simply to pay attention openly but not force it in any particular direction.
-I'm saying you can use "lucidity" or "witnessing" to describe two levels of an operation.
+I'm saying you can use "lucidity" or "witnessing" to describe any time that there are two levels in operation.
 You have immediate experience and another level of perspective on experience.
 This can be purely mechanically-operated kinds of perspectives.
-But there's another kind of lucidity or witnessing whose goal is the transcendence of all concepts, all dualities, all formulations and it involves simply an effort toward openness.
+But there's another kind of lucidity or witnessing whose goal is the transcendence of all concepts, all dualities, all formulations, and it involves simply an effort toward openness.

-Gackenbach: It's active in the sense of doing, it's happening, and in the sense that there's some effort.
-It's passive in the sense that, if you start to act on what you're experiencing, you lose the experience: mood making.
+EDITOR: It's active in the sense of doing, it's happening, and in the sense that there's some effort.
+It's passive in the sense that, if you start to act on what you're experiencing, you lose the experience: Mood making.

-Tart: Now that's an important difference.
+TART: Now that's an important difference.
 To me, looking at it from a Gurdjieff perspective, losing it means you haven't learned how to do it very well.
 There are techniques that are essentially passive-more witnessing and the universe will be revealed to you, right?
 And there are techniques that bring full knowledge and are not totally passive; there are times that require action by you.

-Gackenbach: That's it exactly.
-According to my colleagues at MIU you take time to cultivate the state through meditation, but that for most of the day you go about your business.
-The self-remembering or witness perspective spontaneously emerges from time to time.
+EDITOR: That's it exactly.
+According to my colleagues at MIU you take times when you cultivate the state through meditation, but that for most of the day you go about your business.
+And that hopefully this will be cultivated and there'll always be this sort of self-remembering or witness perspective.
+It'll emerge from time to time.

-Tart: Is it supposed to happen by itself as a result of your meditation periods?
-Gackenbach: Yes, you don't force it.
+TART: is it supposed to happen by itself as a result of your meditation periods?

+EDITOR: Yes, you don't force it.